hoffmakl/academic-kickstart/content/blog/getting-started/index.md

 +++
-title = "A Day in the Life of a Research Biostatistician" subtitle = "Create a beautifully simple website in under 10 minutes :rocket:"
+title = "A Day in the Life of a Research Biostatistician" subtitle = "What does a biostatistician do, anyways?"

 date = 2016-04-20T00:00:00
 lastmod = 2018-01-13T00:00:00